 Legion Worlds #1, 6 (June, Nov.
 2001)

 Earth: M'onel, as a member of President McCauley's Presidential Oversight Watch, encounters a newly-enhanced Tharok.
 M'onel recognizes the technology is that of Robotica.
 He destroys a Robotica probe in orbit.
 He and Triad memorialize the lost Legionnaires one the one-year anniversary of their disappearance—just as they return home!
 NOTE: The Oversight Watch also includes Repulse, Mr. Venge, Brainstorm, Twine and Abyss.
-1st app. of reporters Trudy Trusoe and Vigo Toosalembi.
+First appearance of reporters Trudy Trusoe and Vigo Toosalembi.

 Legion Worlds #1 (June 2001)

 Winath: Ayla Ranzz returns to Winath, where she foils a sabotage operation among the local farmers.
 Her brother Mekt nearly reforms until word of the lost Legionnaires' return again angers him.
 NOTE: Contains a backup story drawn by Darwyn Cooke.